eriklonnroth/newbscraping/AI_Instructions.md

 ### **Phase V: Main Scraping Implementation**

 **Step 14: Search Results Script**
-Continuing with the approach that has been confirmed to work (either BeautifulSoup or headful browser), create a script based on the sample provided that does the following:
+Continuing with the approach that has been confirmed to work (either BeautifulSoup or headful browser), create a script based on `sample_results_scraper.py` that does the following:

-- **🔗 Construct** a set of relevant search URLs from the search criteria specified by the user in `START_HERE.md`
+- **🔗 Construct** a set of relevant search URLs from the search criteria specified by the user in `START_HERE.md`.
+Save these to a json if there is a long list of them, or keep it in memory if it's a fairly simple list of 3 or fewer search URLs in total.
 - **🎯 Locate** the appropriate selectors from `results_fields_validated.json`, inserting a 2-second sleep on each page if using Playwright in order for JavaScript to load
 - **📄 Start** on the first results page and save items to a CSV file within `csv_output` containing relevant headers (at minimum: item title, item URL, results page URL)
 - **💾 Pagination Handling:** If results are paginated, save to CSV between each page search instead of storing everything in memory, in case the script fails partway